usnistgov/KAIROS/README.md

 ## New in this version

-The software has been updated for SDF 2.3 (beta).
+The software has been updated for Phase2b full evaluation.

-This is the preliminary scorer and graph G converter for Phase 2b.

-The software will be updated after we receive the finalized assessment format.

 The evaluation of scores for TA1 are not supported in this version.